-First Midwest Bank offers personal loans at rates competitive with that of credit unions, so they’re typically lower than that of other bricks-and-mortar institutional lenders.
+First Midwest offers personal loans, auto loans, mortgages, home equity loans and specialty loans for building credit.
+Loans can be applied for online or in person at a branch.
+First Midwest Bank offers personal loans at rates that are competitive with credit unions, so rates are typically lower than that of other bricks-and-mortar institutional lenders.

 Who is a First Midwest personal loan good for?

 Anyone with good to excellent credit: The minimum credit score required is 680, according to the company.
 That’s slightly lower than national average FICO score, which is 695.
 Check your credit score for free before you apply.

 Consumers with a moderate debt-to-income ratio: That is, the amount of debt you have compared to your gross monthly income.
 According to a company spokesperson, applicants with a credit score of 680 to 719 can’t exceed a 40 percent DTI, those with a credit score of 720 to 759 can’t exceed a 43 percent DTI, and those with a credit score over 760 can’t exceed a 45 percent DTI.

 Borrowers who want to file a joint application: Banks like First Midwest are more likely to allow multiple borrowers on a personal loan than are online marketplace lenders.

 - Competitive, low rates for borrowers with good credit.

 - All banking needs can be handled in the same financial institution.

 - Good credit with a score of 680 or higher is required.